Mickey Fondozzi: Fictional character biography

 A career criminal living in Sheepshead Bay, Mickey claims to be Italian, but is in fact Albanian.

 While robbing a Chinese restaurant that served as a front for the local triad, Mickey and his crew are attacked by the Punisher, who leaves the crook alive while butchering everyone else.
 Via psychological torture, the Punisher coerces Mickey into sponsoring him (under the alias "Johnny Tower") for membership in the Carbones, a Brooklyn crime family he belongs to.

 When Salvatore Carbone, one of the family's top men, becomes suspicious of Mickey and "Johnny", the two frame him for disloyalty, and are given permission to kill him by Salvatore's brother and the Carbone family boss, Julius.
 The attempt on Salvatore's life goes awry, and ends with him falling through the ice of a frozen lake, where he is later found by the authorities and admitted to a hospital as a John Doe.

 Other versions

 Crossoververse (Earth-7642)

 Mickey is "a lousy little snitch" who is repeatedly accosted for information by the Punisher in The Punisher/Painkiller Jane.
 Painkiller Jane shoots Mickey to death after he tells her that he sold the Punisher out to a crime lord named Vinnie Veronica.

 In other media

-Mickey Fondozzi, renamed Mickey Duka, appears in Punisher, portrayed by Eddie Jemison.
+Mickey Fondozzi, renamed Mickey Duka, appears in The Punisher, portrayed by Eddie Jemison.
 This version is an affiliate of the Saint crime family, who he secretly despises.
 After being psychologically tortured by the Punisher, Duka willingly helps him ruin the Saints by serving as a mole.